Architecture

 Immune System

-A Claude Code hook that evaluates every Bash, Edit, and Write command before execution.
+A hook that evaluates every Bash, Edit, and Write command before execution.
 Three layers:

 Three decisions: allow, deny, ask.
 I designed this myself during session 47.